 Moondrop Variations and Moondrop Blessing 3 use 1DD+2BA+2EST and 2DD+4BA driver setups respectively.
 Moondrop Variations costs $550 while Moondrop Blessing 3 costs $320.
 Moondrop Variations is $230 more expensive.
-Moondrop Variations holds a slight 0.4-point edge in reviewer scores (7.6 vs 7.2).
-Moondrop Variations carries a user score of 7.8.
-Moondrop Variations has better bass with a 0.7-point edge, Moondrop Variations has slightly better mids with a 0.4-point edge, Moondrop Variations has better treble with a 0.9-point edge, Moondrop Variations has better soundstage with a 0.8-point edge and Moondrop Variations has better imaging with a 0.5-point edge.
+Moondrop Variations holds a slight 0.4-point edge in reviewer scores (7.6 vs 7.1).
+Moondrop Variations carries a user score of 7.5.
+Moondrop Variations has better bass with a 0.8-point edge, Moondrop Variations has better mids with a 0.6-point edge, Moondrop Variations has significantly better treble with a 1.1-point edge, Moondrop Variations has significantly better soundstage with a 1.1-point edge, Moondrop Variations has slightly better details with a 0.4-point edge and Moondrop Variations has better imaging with a 0.9-point edge.

 Insights